Tertullian: Other beliefs

-He believed in historic premillennialism: that Christians will go through a period of tribulation, to be followed by a literal 1000-year reign of Christ.
+Tertullian believed in iconoclasm, and also in historic premillennialism: that Christians will go through a period of tribulation, to be followed by a literal 1000-year reign of Christ.

-He attacked the use of Greek philosophy in Christian theology.
+Tertullian attacked the use of Greek philosophy in Christian theology.
 For him, philosophy supported religious idolatry and heresy.
 He believed that many people became heretical because of relying on philosophy.
-He stated "What has Athens to do with Jerusalem?"
+He famously stated: "What has Athens to do with Jerusalem?"

 Tertullian's views of angels and demons were influenced by the Book of Enoch.
 He held that the Nephilim were born out of fallen angels who mingled with human women and had sexual relations.
 He believed that because of the actions of the watchers as described in the Book of Enoch, men would later judge angels.
 He believed that angels are inferior to humans, and not made in the image of God.
-He believed that Angels are imperceptible to our senses, but they may choose to take on a human form or change shape.
+He believed that angels are imperceptible to our senses, but they may choose to take on a human form or change shape.

-He taught fideistic concepts such as the later philosophers William of Ockham and Søren Kierkegaard.
+Tertullian also taught fideistic concepts such as the later philosophers William of Ockham and Søren Kierkegaard.